hanjr92/hanjr92.github.io/_pages/about.md

 Miscellaneous
 ==================
 - I'm a great cartoon fan.
-Two-dimensional.
 - I like playing e-games, like DOTA2, WOW, Sekiro™ Shadows Die Twice.
 I am a heavy user of Steam.
-Shut up!
-Take my money, Gabe Logan Newell!